19wburnett/Bidi-Construction/WEBHOOK_SETUP_GUIDE.md

 3. Select the events to listen for:
    - ✅ `email.sent` - When email is sent
    - ✅ `email.delivered` - When email is delivered
-   - ✅ `email.opened` - When email is opened (IMPORTANT for status updates)
+   - ✅ `email.clicked` - When email is clicked/opened (IMPORTANT for status updates)
    - ✅ `email.bounced` - When email bounces
    - ✅ `email.failed` - When email fails to send
    - ✅ `email.received` - When inbound email is received (for replies)